DiegoLibonati/FileManager-NextJS/README.md

 - **Endpoint Name**: Reset Password
 - **Endpoint Route**: /api/v1/auth/reset
 - **Endpoint Method**: POST
-- **Endpoint Fn**: Endpoint that serves to reset the password of a specific account by parameter we will have the id of the hashed user and the username.
-And for body we will send the new password through the key: password
+- **Endpoint Fn**: Endpoint that serves to reset the password of a specific account by body with id, username and password.

 -----